There are six casinos in the Tacoma area, not including the numerous card rooms in town. (More on that below).

 There’s also a 32 table poker room, keno area and off-track betting parlor.

 In addition to seven restaurants, the Muckleshoot has a candy shop, hot dog cart and Starbucks.
-The Muckleshoot does not have a hotel but that will change soon as the resort is adding new casino space, entertainment venues, restaurants, and a 400 room hotel tower – all of which is expected to be completed in early to mid 2021.
+The Muckleshoot does not have a hotel but that will change soon as the resort is adding new casino space, restaurants, and a 400 room hotel tower – all of which is expected to be completed in 2022.

 2402 Auburn Way S.